Scaling and Population Loss in Mexican Urban Centres: Cities as a self-organising object

 \section{Cities as a self-organising object}

-{ A self-organising object is an object or system that can autonomously arrange its internal structure or behaviour without external control.
+{ A self-organising object can autonomously arrange its internal structure or behaviour without external control.
 It uses local interactions among its parts to create an overall organised pattern or function, often adapting dynamically to changing conditions.
-Cities can also be observed as a self-organising system \cite{portugali2017self}.
+Cities can also be regarded as self-organising systems \cite{portugali2017self}.
 Through countless decisions (for example, where people build, work, trade, and gather), they develop complex patterns, infrastructure, and social networks without a central planner controlling every detail. }

 { For example, segregation has been observed to emerge as a complex process, driven often by housing relocation within a city \cite{SchellingSegregation}.
-Although segregation is frequently perceived as an attribute related to poverty, in some cities, the rich voluntarily segregate themselves to avoid interactions with the rest of the population \cite{ParnellAfrica}. }
+Although segregation is often perceived as a poverty-related phenomenon, the rich may voluntarily segregate themselves to avoid interactions with the rest of the population \cite{ParnellAfrica}. }

+{ In the case of the abandonment of the central parts of cities in Mexico, it should also be considered a process resulting from self-organisation.
+At some point before 1990, people created a city with some layout (including density and sprawl).
+For some reason, after 1990, people are moving to more peripheral locations.
+But this results from millions of collective housing relocations (uncoordinated and asynchronous), rather than from a single policy or intervention in the country. }

+{ One of those elements is the rapid shift towards car mobility.
+In Mexico, there were fewer than 5 million private vehicles in 1990, but there are over 40 million cars today \cite{PrietoInventarioMovilidad}.
+Thus, cities in the country have faced pressure to create space not only for a large number of people but also for an even larger number of cars. }